Writing a Food Industry CV

 4. Get creative.
 Don’t use elaborate fonts and colours to make your CV stand out.
 The more gimmicky you make your CV using different shapes and pictures, the more off-putting it will be to an employer.
 It will also make it more difficult for you to upload your CV to Job boards.

 5. Divulge sensitive information.
-Never include your NI or passport number or any other sensitive personal information on your CV.
+Full Address is fine but never include your National Insurance Number, Passport Number, Bank Details or any other sensitive personal information on your CV.

 7. Talk about me, me, me.
-Don’t start each sentence in the first person.
-Instead use phrasing such as ‘Selected to manage the companies annual packaging spend of £1 million and successfully re-negotiated with suppliers, resulting in a 15% (£150k) saving for the business'.
+Don’t start each sentence with "I did..."
+Instead use phrasing such as ‘Selected to manage the companies annual packaging spend of £1 million and successfully re-negotiated with suppliers, resulting in a 15% (£150k) saving'.

 8. Talk in clichés.
 Phrases such as ‘I am a highly motivated individual who works well on my own or in a team, with exceptional communication skills and the ability to work under pressure to produce results under tight deadlines’ are dull and the employer has heard them all before.
 Make yourself stand out with carefully worded phrasing that is factual and captures the employer’s attention.

 9. Duplicate applications.
-Some recruiters have systems that handle multiple applications from the same person, but for those that don’t, remember it is most off-putting to receive five CVs from the same person and for the same job application.
+Some recruiters and employers have systems that handle multiple applications from the same person, but for those that don’t, remember it is most off-putting to receive five CVs from the same person and for the same job.

-10. Make the recruiter jump through hoops.
+10. Expect the recruiter or employer to be a mind reader.
 If you are able to perform in the job, explain how in your CV and cover letter.
-Don’t expect the employer to read between the lines to work out whether you will be worth the £45k salary.
-Sadly, that’s what lots of candidates think it's the recruiter’s job to do.
+Don’t expect the employer to read between the lines to work out whether you have the capability and experience to do the job.